jenkinsci/failedJobDeactivator-plugin/README.md

 ## Description

 This plugin searches jenkins jobs which haven't been built successfully for a longer time.
 Detected jobs can either get deactivated or deleted.
-The rules can be chosen by the admin using the build-failure-analyzer-Plugin.

 ## Maintainer
 Jochen A. Fürbacher